Course Title: Screening Politics and Economies

 Course Description

-In this course you will explore how politics and economic life are presented in popular film, television and other screen formats both locally and globally.
-You will consider the significance of popular cultural presentations of various political and economic themes and concerns, and any relation the works have to the conduct of political and economic life.
-These concerns will be explored through the analysis of both the internal relations (e.g., filmic techniques and materials) and external relations (e.g., occasions of composition and viewing, circulation, social outcome) of screen based texts.
+In this course you will explore how politics and technologies are presented in popular film, television and other screen formats both locally and globally.
+You will consider the significance of popular cultural presentations of politics and technologies, and how a range of emerging technologies mediate and are shaping social, political and economic life.
+These concerns will be explored through the analysis of screen-based texts and the occasions of their viewing, circulation, and social outcomes.

 Objectives/Learning Outcomes/Capability Development